SCOPE OF THIS CHAPTER

 In addition, the social worker should inform the carer of any medication the child is taking, and ensure that a supply of medication is provided in a clearly labelled bottle with the child's name, required dosage and the time the medication is to be given.

 6.5 Personal Education Plan (PEP)

-The social worker should also liaise with the Designated Teacher so that a Personal Education Plan (PEP) can be completed as part of the Care Plan before the child becomes looked after (or within 10 working days in the case of an emergency placement) and be available in time for the first Looked After Review.
-See Education of Children Looked After Procedure.
+The social worker should also liaise with the Designated Teacher so that a Personal Education Plan (PEP) can be completed as part of the Care Plan before the child becomes looked after (or within 10 working days in the case of an emergency placement) and be available in time for the first Children in Care Review.
+See Education of Children in Care and Previously Looked After Children Procedure.

 6.6 Provision of Information

 The child's social worker must provide the child and parents with written information about the placement.

 The child and parents must also be provided with information about the complaints process and the availability of advocates.

 6.7 Changes in Legal Status